vwscc-xtb/vwscc-xtb.github.io/page/exercises/1-mof.md

 </div>
 {% include defaulttab.html id="open-3" %}

-The outcome shows a structure, were not the amine functional group coordinates to the metal center, but rather a hydrogen bond forms between the bromine and OH group.
+The outcome shows a structure in which the amine functional group does not coordinates to the metal center, but rather a hydrogen bond is formed between the bromine and the OH group.
-However, this is not the the desired complex required for the reaction.
-For such cases, the program can be told to search for a amine coordination by defining a preferred interaction site by providing a input file that specifies the atom numbers relevant for complexation:
+However, this is not the desired complex required for the reaction.
+For such cases, the program can be told to search for an amine coordination by defining a preferred interaction site by providing an input file that specifies the atom numbers relevant for complexation:

  <!-- Tab links -->
 <div class="tab card">